-If there are a lot of responses on the USB drive/SD card, you may want to hold down Shift [★] when turning the Select knob.
+If there are a lot of responses on the USB drive/SD card, you may want to hold down Shift [$\hat{1}$] when turning the Select knob.
 This jumps from folder to folder instead of from file to file.
-While browsing, the ECR shows the current folder at the top of the screen.
+While browsing, the Integral shows the current folder at the top of the screen.
 This also helps you to distinguish if samples are in internal memory or are external.

 Browsing automatically loads and activates new samples.
-When Play [▶] is active, you can easily preview sounds this way.
+When Play $[\blacktriangleright]$ is active, you can easily preview sounds this way.
 In the top left corner it also shows A or B to tell the user which convolver's sample and/or preset we're loading.

 When you have selected a sample you like, return to the main screen by pushing Select, or wait for 4 seconds if you have the AUTO EXIT feature enabled in the global.
 For this read the "System menu" chapter.
+If instead you want to cancel the sample selection and go back to the previously selected impulse, press Shift [1] + select.